Mat730/Mat730/README.md

 -  TypeScrip
 -  Angular

-- 📫 visit my LinkedIn profile: https://www.linkedin.com/in/manuel-matteo-giaracuni-5204a5231/
+- 📫 visit my LinkedIn profile: <a href= https://www.linkedin.com/in/manuel-matteo-giaracuni-5204a5231/>LinkedIn</a>